Hybrid TLS in Practice: A Practical Guide to PQ-Resilient Key Exchange

 | SecP384r1+ML-KEM-1024 | Slowest, larger keys | For very long-term confidentiality | Useful for extremely risk-averse policy environments |

-Cloudflare, AWS CloudFront, Google, Fastly, and Akamai are actively deploying X25519+ML-KEM-768 first.
+For most enterprises, X25519+ML-KEM-768 is the right default.
+Cloudflare, AWS CloudFront, Google, Fastly, and Akamai are deploying it first.

-4. Deployment Strategy
+4. Deployment strategy

 - Upgrade OpenSSL to 3.5+

-- Upgrade BoringSSL / NSS / Go 1.24,+ / Node.js 24.7+ where applicable
+- Upgrade BoringSSL / NSS / Go 1.24+ / Node.js 24.7+ where applicable

 - Benchmark handshake latency on your infrastructure

-Monitor ClientHello compatibility and handshake failure logs
+- Monitor ClientHello compatibility and handshake failure logs

 - Periodic review of NIST PQC standard updates